piku235/JungiThemeBundle/Resources/doc/theme-holder.md

 ### Configuration

-To set your own theme holder you must only set the `id` to the appropriate symfony service.
+To set your own theme holder you must only set the `id` to an appropriate symfony service.

-The `ignore_null_theme` has only meaning when a theme selector will not match any theme for the request.
-By default a theme selector will throw the exception `Jungi\Bundle\ThemeBundle\Exception\NullThemeException` in this sort of situation.
-If you wanna ignore that you must set the `ignore_null_theme` to true.
+The `ignore_null_theme` option has only meaning when a theme selector will not match any theme for the request.
+By default a theme selector will throw the exception `Jungi\Bundle\ThemeBundle\Exception\NullThemeException` in this situation.
+If you wanna ignore that behaviour you must set the `ignore_null_theme` to true.

 ```yaml
 # app/config/config.yml